szze/SpecFlowPlus-Resources/Excel-Examples-File-Format.md

-## General rules
+## General Rules

-We recommend checking out our example with the [feature file](http://www.specflow.org/media/sfp_excel/Sample-ExcelExamples.feature) and the related [Excel file](http://www.specflow.org/media/sfp_excel/Sample-ExcelExamples.xlsx) with the additional examples before studying the detailed rules.
+We recommend that you take a look at this sample [feature file](http://www.specflow.org/media/sfp_excel/Sample-ExcelExamples.feature) and its related [Excel file](http://www.specflow.org/media/sfp_excel/Sample-ExcelExamples.xlsx), which includes additional examples for the feature file, before studying rules in detail.

-* Consider the [[general cell conversion rules|Converting Excel Cells]], especially for non-string cell values.
+* Values (in particular non-string values) entered in cells are converted according to the [[general cell conversion rules|Converting Excel Cells]].
-* You can use Excel formulas anywhere in the document.
-The plugin processes the formula result.
+* You can use Excel formulas in the Excel file.
+The plugin uses the result of the formula result to execute your tests.
-* The empty Excel rows are ignored.
+* Empty Excel rows are ignored.
-* Merged cells: Gherkin tables do not support merged cells, so merged cells are converted without merging, ie. the first cell will contain the value and the other cells will be empty.
+* Merged cells: Gherkin tables do not support merged cells, so merged cells are converted so that the first cell contains the value and the other cells are empty.
-* The first row in the sheet is the examples header row.
-It has to match to the header row [[specified in the feature file|Prepare Feature Files for External Examples]] (same columns, same order).
+* The first row in the sheet is the examples header row, and must match to the header row [[specified in the feature file|Prepare Feature Files for External Examples]] (same columns, same order).

 ## Excel examples matching to the Gherkin scenario outline examples